teivah/cracking/README.md

 Find the smallest and swap it with the first element, then the second smallest etc.

+### Insertion sort

+Algo to arrange a deck of cards (select a card, sort it, select a second card, sort it etc.)

 ### Merge sort

 Runtime: O(n log(n)) average and worst case